KJHK-907/zetta/README.md

 Currently, the RDS Encoder template filters out non `SONG` metadata.
 In the future, we may want to add support for other metadata types such as `SPOT` and `BREAK`.

-For example, we could add a new `SPOT` template that would allow us to send the following metadata to the RDS Encoder:

 ### License

 Distributed under the GPL 3.0 License.
 See `LICENSE` for more information.